-QUALITY AREA 3: PHYSICAL ENVIRONMENT 3.1.2 Upkeep Premises, furniture and equipment are safe, clean and well maintained.
+QUALIT QUALITY AREA 3: PHYSICAL ENVIRONMENT 3.1.2 Upkeep Premises, furniture and equipment are safe, clean and well maintained.
 3.2.3 Environmentally responsible The service cares for the environment and supports children to become environmentally responsible.
-The service cares for the environment and supports children to become environmentally responsible.

-EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 168 Education and care services must have policies and procedures
+EDUCATIO UCATION AND CARE SERVICES NATIONAL REGULATIONS 168 Education and care services must have policies and procedures 170 Policies and procedures to be followed